Image stabilization: Stabilization filters

 Many video non-linear editing systems use stabilization filters that can correct a non-stabilized image by tracking the movement of pixels in the image and correcting the image by moving the frame.
 The process is similar to digital image stabilization but since there is no larger image to work with the filter either crops the image down to hide the motion of the frame or attempts to recreate the lost image at the edge through spatial or temporal extrapolation.

-Online services, including YouTube, are also beginning to provide video stabilization as a post-processing step after content is uploaded.
+Online services, including YouTube, are also providing video stabilization as a post-processing step after content is uploaded.
 This has the disadvantage of not having access to the realtime gyroscopic data, but the advantage of more computing power and the ability to analyze images both before and after a particular frame.

 Orthogonal transfer CCD

-Used in astronomy, an orthogonal transfer CCD (OTCCD) actually shifts the image within the CCD itself while the image is being captured, based on analysis of the apparent motion of bright stars.
+Used in astronomy, an orthogonal transfer CCD (OTCCD) shifts the image within the CCD itself while the image is being captured, based on analysis of the apparent motion of bright stars.
 This is a rare example of digital stabilization for still pictures.
-An example of this is in the upcoming gigapixel telescope Pan-STARRS being constructed in Hawaii.
+An example of this is in the gigapixel telescope Pan-STARRS in Hawaii.